Table of Contents:

 You can also choose how to recover the system itself:

-CPM knows how to overcome this limitation.
+N2WS knows how to overcome this limitation.
 You can recover an instance from a snapshot, but you also need an AMI for the recovery process.
-By default, CPM will create an initial AMI for any Windows instance it backs up and use that AMI for the recovery process.
+By default, N2WS will create an initial AMI for any Windows instance it backs up and use that AMI for the recovery process.
 Usually, you do not need to change anything to recover a Windows instance.

 Your data EBS volumes will be recovered by default to create a similar instance as the source.
 However, you can choose: